amelielecoz/streaming-server/README.md

 python -m SimpleHTTPServer 8000

-Create a folder `videos/` at the root and add the videos files you want to stream (.mp4 or .mov)
+To use this server, you should create a folder `videos/` at the root and import the videos files you want to stream (.mp4 or .mov)